zxc2012/PAT_Code/docs/Overseas/TR.md

 - 结合全段/全文—此时还是细节

     Venus and Earth are commonly regarded as twin planets but not identical twins.
 They are about the same size, are composed of roughly the same mix of materials, and may have been comparably endowed at their beginning with carbon dioxide and water.
 However, the twins evolved differently, largely because of differences in their distance from the Sun.
-With a significant amount of internal heat, Venus may continue to be geologically active with volcanoes, rifting, and folding.
+With a significant amount of internal heat, Venus may continue to be geologically active with volcanoes, rifting, and folding

     It can be inferred from paragraph 2 that Earth evolved differently than Venus did in part because_B_